 |Weight||112kg (17st 8lb)|

-As memorable matches go, Charlie Ewels’ favourite was England’s 31-10 win over Wales U16 at Fylde in April 2011.
+As memorable matches go, Charlie Ewels’ original favourite was England’s 31-10 win over Wales U16 at Fylde in April 2011.
 He said: “Despite being dominated for the first five minutes and conceding a try, we came through extremely well as a team.”
 He also played in the England U18 preparatory games against Northampton Saints and Leicester Tigers in 2011-12 before appearing against France at Fylde in late February that season.

 He went on to become one of six players to start all three matches as England lifted the Justin Bridou Trophy as winners of the 2012 FIRA/AER European Championship title in Madrid.
 He captained his country to a 82-8 victory over Portugal when winning his tenth cap, before the side went on to lift the trophy for the second successive time in March last year.
 He started the first three games in the 2014 Six Nations at U20 level and played in all five matches when England won the Junior World Championship title in the summer.